 5. The final step is to close the worry journal and put it away.

 This action signifies the closing of your worry time and taking these steps will help you to create a way of dealing with rejection in a healthy way and not allowing it to control your life or ultimately how you view the world.

 Rituals are a powerful way for you to consciously create new habits that you want to embed in your life.

 My goal is to help you, have your dream coaching practice.
 How’s it going?
 Is it everything you hoped it would be?
-If you’re looking for my clarity, confidence and focus, schedule a complimentary 20-minute private Clarity Session with me.
-Press the 'Message Us' button on the right side of your screen.
-I can’t wait to hear from you.
+If you’re looking for my clarity, confidence and focus and you've been thinking of working with a coach, schedule a complimentary Clarity Session HERE